 (2) Has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or

 (3) Has been civilly or administratively adjudicated to have engaged in the activity described in paragraph (a)(2) of this section.

-(b) The agency shall consider any incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor, who may have contact with inmates.
+(b) The agency shall consider any incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor, who may have contact with detainees.

-(c) Before hiring new employees who may have contact with inmates, the agency shall:
+(c) Before hiring new employees who may have contact with detainees, the agency shall:

 (1) Perform a criminal background records check; and

 (2) Consistent with Federal, State, and local law, make its best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse.